Pagnarith-Pit/IndirectScore/README.md

 3. Comparing log probabilities across different directness levels
 4. Statistical analysis to determine significance of the results
 5. Visualization to present findings

-## Results

-The analysis shows statistical differences between the log probability scores for different levels of question directness, with p-values indicating significant effects between "least" and "most" direct questioning styles.
-However, confound factors such as Relevance must be controlled beforehand for correct interpretability.